Boolean Algebra

 Steps:-

-1. Select the rows in the truth table that gives 0 as the outcome.
+the truth table that gives 0 as the outcome.

-2. Write how we can obtain 0 for the first selected row by using the
+obtain 0 for the first selected row by using the

 sum of the variables.

-3. Repeat step two for all selected rows and use the product to
+all selected rows and use the product to

 combine all results.